JasonJOCKKY/MovieWeb/report/Report.md

 ## Implementation
 ### Technologies
-To build the website, we used Angular, as we are all familiar with the framework.
-Angular helped us neatly seperate our code into components and services.
-This made it easy to develop different aspects of the app simultaneuously.
+To build the website, we decided to use Angular, as we are all familiar with the framework as well as for its ability to quickly and easily create dynamic web applications.
+Angular also made it easy to neatly seperate our code into front-end components and back-end services.
+This aided collaboration and allowed us to develop different components of the app simultaneously.

-Typescript was used for communication between front-end componentsand services as well as between the services and back-end components (API calls, storing and retrieving data from Firebase).
+Typescript was used for communication between front-end components and services as well as between the services and back-end components (API calls, storing and retrieving data from Firebase, Firebase authentication).

 On top of HTML and CSS, we styled the front-end using Angular Material which allowed us to quickly build functional and professional-looking UI components.

 Bootstrap was also used for the front-end for quick, professional styling.

 To get movie data, we used the API for The Movie Database (TMDb).
-It allows us to search for data in our desired manner (search by title, explore by genre/certification/year, or find popular movies).
+It allows us to search for data in our desired manner (search by title, explore by genre/certification/year, and find popular movies).

 To store review data and user information, we used Firebase, which is good for connecting to an Angular apps.